Halifax Borough Market - Halifax Future High Streets

 Work to transform the historic Halifax Borough Market continues.

-Planning permission and listed building consent has been received for the Albion Street improvements.
+Planning permission and listed building consent have been received for the Albion Street improvements.

 Listed building consent applications have been submitted as part of plans to upgrade the historic doors at the market arcade entrance and improvements to the area around the clock tower.